rexovolt/react-native-markdown-display/README.md

 # Disabling Specific Types of Markdown

-You can dissable any type of markdown you want, which is very useful in a mobile environment, by passing the markdownit property like below.
+You can disable any type of markdown you want, which is very useful in a mobile environment, by passing the markdownit property like below.
 Note that for convenience we also export the `MarkdownIt` instance so you don't have to include it as a project dependency directly just to remove some types of markdown.

 This example will stop images and links.